TimWei/OMA/README.md

 # OMA
 #### Online TODO-list application.
 `OMA` is an online TODO-list powered by Rails.
-It has been designed for multi-user editing same list and flexiable for build your own OMA appliction.
+It has been designed for multi-user editing same TODO list

 ## Features
 * Social login